Honour Dr Martin Luther King Jr with this embroidery projectPublished on 20 May 2021 By Shikira Alleyne 2 min read

 I personally found it easier to keep the hoop the right way up when working, just like if you were drawing or painting!
 You can always move your hoop to an arms length so you can see it from a distance and decide if an area needs more or less shading to keep everything in perspective.

-- Gutermann Natural Cotton Thread 100m
+- Gutermann Cotton thread

 - in colours 1712 (Dark brown), 1523 (Chestnut Brown), 1335 (Dark tan)

-- DMC Stranded Cotton
+- DMC embroidery thread

 - in colour 310 (black)